ntata/multi-swift-POC/README.md

 This project includes set of bash scripts with comments inline to install Swift All in One.
 This setup mimics the layout of [SAIO - Swift All In One](http://docs.openstack.org/developer/swift/development_saio.html)

 - This project has custom code that enables passing the swift configuration directory as an environment variable "SWIFT_ROOT" that is set using the openrc file.
 Similarly, swift run dir "SWIFT_RUN_DIR" is set.
+- Scripts such as "remakerings" and "resetswift" have been modified to suit the installation style
+- openrc file contains the crutial information to export into the environment before starting Swift clusters
-- These changes enable us to have two separately cloned Swift repos with separate python Swift clients configured to run on shared hardware.
+- These changes enable us to have two separately cloned Swift repos with separate python-swiftclients configured to run on shared hardware

 These scripts as targeted and tested for Ubuntu 14.04